 Money saving tips ready for your baby

-There seems to be millions of things you feel you need to buy ready for your baby, but are they really essential and could you possibly get them cheaper elsewhere?
+There seem to be millions of things you feel you need to buy ready for your baby, but are they really essential and could you possibly get them cheaper elsewhere?

 The first step to saving money is to know what the average person spends on their baby, this way you can get an idea and plan ahead.
 Using a baby cost calculator will enable you to do this.
-I have found the average person spends £44,000 over a three year period.
+The average person spends £44,000 over a three year period.
 Breaking this down this is what you’re spending:

 - Clothes- up to £4000